Eoghanmc22/robocode/README.md

   - This library defines the communication between `robot` and `surface`
   - ECS sync, ECS bundles and components, most type definitions, networking protocol
 - `motor_code`
-  - This library implements our secret sauce motor math code
+  - This library implements our motor math code
   - The responsible for mapping movement commands to thruster commands
 - `networking`
   - This library implements a fast non-blocking TCP server and client
-  - Handles low level protocol details
+  - Handles low level networking protocol details

 ## System Ordering